 Q.7.Is aerial yoga good for your back?

 Ans.
 During an inverse position in aerial yoga, it effectively sucks the vertebrae in positive ways!
-It helps to release our muscle tensions and clogged nerves in a very effective way.
+It helps to release our muscle tension and clogged nerves in a very effective way.

 Aerial yoga is perfect for the back-stretching spine and releases all tired traction.
 Thus, it is an excellent workout for your back.

 And.
-Indeed, hoop, silks, pole work in different ways in their style.
+Indeed, hoops, silks, and pole work in different ways in their style.
 Those acrobatics tools are harder than others!

-Suppose you are healthy and possess the right balance, then a hoop similar to trapeze is perfect.
-Hoop is thinner than a pole.
-It lets the aerialists sitting right under the hip bone.
+Suppose you are healthy and possess the right balance, then a hoop similar to a trapeze is perfect.
+A hoop is thinner than a pole.
+It lets the aerialists sit right under the hip bone.
 It is comfortable.